ozgurozmen/ozgurozmen.github.io/_pages/about.md

 I am an Assistant Professor in the <a href='https://scai.engineering.asu.edu/'>School of Computing and Augmented Intelligence</a> at <a href='https://www.asu.edu/'>Arizona State University</a>.
 My research interests broadly lie in the area of systems security.
 Through systems design and formal verification, my research seeks to improve security and privacy guarantees in emerging computing platforms.

-I received my Ph.D. in Computer Science from Purdue University under the supervision of Dr. [Z. Berkay Celik](https://beerkay.github.io).
+I received my Ph.D. in Computer Science from Purdue University under the supervision of Dr. <a href='https://beerkay.github.io'>Z. Berkay Celik</a>.
 My dissertation focused on achieving compositional security and privacy in IoT environments.

 Prospective Students